valenpe7/numerical_methods/_sources/README.md

 # About this course

-This repository contains auxiliary study materials for undergraduate course <b>12NME1 - Numerical Methods</b> lectured at the [Faculty of Nuclear Sciences and Physical Engineering](https://www.fjfi.cvut.cz/en/), [Czech Technical University in Prague](https://www.cvut.cz/en).
+This website contains auxiliary study materials for undergraduate course <b>12NME1 - Numerical Methods</b> lectured at the [Faculty of Nuclear Sciences and Physical Engineering](https://www.fjfi.cvut.cz/en/), [Czech Technical University in Prague](https://www.cvut.cz/en).

 The study materials currently contain only the implementation of selected numerical methods and a very brief description.
 For closer details, you should attend the tutorials.
 The methods are written in [Python 3](https://www.python.org/) and organized into a collection of [Jupyter](https://jupyter.org/) notebooks.
 In addition, they rely on several Python packages: